STARRINGKarl Urban - Ghost

 THE FINAL HOWL

 PATHFINDER is a waste of your money and time.
 The acting sucks, the story is boring, and the direction and editing is even worse.
-I tried to find something good in this film as I watched it, but there was too much shit for me to dig through to find any.
+I tried to find something good in this film as I watched it, but there was too much crap for me to dig through to find any.
 It's not of those bad films that's actually good if you begin to appreciate it's awfulness.
 The film is just plain bad and surprises me how this even managed to get shown in theaters worldwide.
 Not recommended at all, unless you don't mind wasting 100 minutes of your life away.
 This is one path you don't want to find.